auerlab/fasda/README.md

 Parametric tests used by popular tools can provide reasonable power at very low sample sizes, in exchange for high FDR.
 However, their high FDR and otherwise poor performance for large sample sizes illustrates a need for a new approach.
-Hence, our first goal with diffanal is to fill an under-served niche of high sample studies with a tool that is fast and produces more stable results.
+Hence, our first goal with FASDA is to fill an under-served niche of high sample studies with a tool that is fast and produces more stable results.
 Additional use cases including data with fewer replicates may be addressed at a later date.